-The field of ballistics deals with the study of arms and ammunition as well as the so-called terminal ballistics, the biological impact of the projectiles.
+The field of ballistics deals with the study of arms and ammunition, as well as so-called terminal ballistics, the biologic impact of the projectiles.

 Types of weapons used in gunshot wounds

-Generally a rough distinction is made between long-barrelled weapons, also known as shotguns, and short-barrelled weapons meaning the handguns.
+Generally, a rough distinction is made between long-barreled weapons, also known as shotguns, and short-barreled weapons, meaning handguns.

-- Rifles are guns with a long barrel meaning in the barrel are spirally arranged grooves (furrows) and ridges (spiral elevations).
+- Rifles are guns with a long barrel with spirally arranged grooves (furrows) and ridges (spiral elevations).
 Rifles shoot bullets.

-- Shotguns generally have a smooth barrel and shoot shogun shells.
+- Shotguns generally have a smooth barrel and shoot shotgun shells.

-- Revolvers have a drum-shaped cylinder that revolves during each shot.
-Depending on the manufacturer and type, the cylinder contains a different amount of bullets.
-Between the cylinder and the barrel is a space from which the gunshot residue escapes to the side.
+- Revolvers have a drum-shaped cylinder that revolves around each shot.
+The number of bullets contained in the cylinder differs according to the manufacturer and type.
+On the side of the gun, between the cylinder and the barrel, there is a space from which the gunshot residue escapes.

-- Handguns feature a closed system as the cartridge chamber is located in the front part of the barrel.
-They can be classified into the so-called single-shot pistols, which have to be reloaded after each shot and the multi-shot pistols with repetitive action, which is either manually or automatically controlled.
+- Handguns feature a closed system; the cartridge chamber is located in the front part of the barrel.
+They can be classified into the so-called single-shot pistols, which have to be reloaded after each shot, and the multi-shot pistols, with repetitive action that is either manually or automatically controlled.

-Furthermore, there are the flare guns in the sports sector as well as air guns which use pneumatic pressure.
-The captive bolt guns or cattle stunners, respectively, and the powder-activated guns such as nail guns used in construction are not weapons in the legal sense but they are comparable and potentially life-threatening with regard to their functional principle.
+Furthermore, there are flare guns in the sports sector as well as air guns that use pneumatic pressure.
+The captive bolt guns or cattle stunners, respectively, and powder-activated guns such as nail guns used in construction are not weapons in the legal sense, but their functional principles are comparable and they are potentially life threatening.

 Ammunition in gunshot wounds

-Ammunition are the projectiles that consist of three components: The projectile (meaning the bullet or cartridge), the casing including the primer and the charge in the form of the priming charge and propellant, which provides the pressure for the projectile motion.
+Ammunition is the projectile that consists of three components: the projectile (the bullet or cartridge), the casing including the primer, and the charge in the form of the priming charge and propellant, which provides the pressure to allow motion of the projectile.

-The forensically most important types of cartridges are the bullets and the shotgun shells.
-The bullet is usually made from lead and possibly has a full or partial metal jacket.
+Forensically, the most important types of cartridges are bullets and shotgun shells.
+Bullets are usually made from lead and possibly have a full or partial metal jacket.
 Shotgun shells consist of coarse to very fine lead pellets.
-Between these and the propellant is wadding made of felt or plastic and at the top of the case, above the shot load, is a cap.
+Between the shells and the propellant is wadding made of felt or plastic; at the top of the case, above the shot load, is a cap.

 The charge of the projectile consists of a primer and propellant.
-The primer contains impact variable substances with heavy metals such as barium, lead, and antimony, which are the basis of the chemical gunshot residue analysis.
-The propellant, on the other hand, consists usually of nitro-glycerine in the form of powder flakes.
-After the ignition it burns explosively and forms gas under extremely high pressure.
-As a result, the bullet is propelled through the barrel.
+The primer contains impact-variable substances with heavy metals such as barium, lead, or antimony; these are the basis for analysis of chemical gunshot residue.
+The propellant, on the other hand, usually consists of nitroglycerin in the form of powder flakes.
+After ignition, the nitroglycerin burns explosively and forms gas under extremely high pressure, propelling the bullet through the barrel.

 Internal ballistics in gunshot wounds

 Internal ballistics deals with all the processes within the gun.
 Once the trigger of a gun is pulled, the firing pin strikes the bottom of the cartridge, meaning the so-called primer.
-As a result, the impact sensitive primer compound explodes and in turn ignites the propellant.
-This burns very rapidly creating a lot of gas under enormous pressure thus expelling the projectile at a very high speed through the barrel.
+As a result, the impact-sensitive primer compound explodes and in turn ignites the propellant.
+This burns very rapidly, creating a lot of gas under enormous pressure and thus expelling the projectile at a very high speed through the barrel.

-Upon exiting the barrel, residue of both the primer and the propellant, the so-called gunshot residue, is released which can settle on the hand that fired the gun and on other objects.
-On the muzzle, the gases can explosively relax, causing the loud bang and recoil of the weapon.
+On exiting the barrel, the residue of both the primer and the propellant, the so-called gunshot residue, is released and can settle on the hand that fired the gun and on other objects.
+The gases can land explosively on the muzzle, causing the loud bang and recoil of the weapon.

 Terminal ballistics on gunshot wounds

-Terminal ballistics deals with the biological effects of the projectile in human beings.
-These include the effect from the entrance, the penetration, and the exit from the tissue as well as the effects from powder combustion gases and load residues.
+Terminal ballistics deals with the biologic effects of the projectile in human beings.
+These include the effect from the entrance, the penetration, and the exit from the tissue as well as the effects of powder combustion gases and load residues.

-Typical findings of an entrance wounds are a central substance defect, an abrasion collar, a contact ring (also referred to as gunshot residue ring) and a contusion collar with blood exiting.
-The contact ring is regarded as reliable criteria for a projectile impact in terms of the entrance wound.
-The other features are mere signs of blunt force.
+Typical findings of entrance wounds are a central substance defect, an abrasion collar, a contact ring (also called a ‘gunshot residue ring’), and a contusion collar with blood exiting.
+The contact ring is regarded as a reliable criterion for a projectile impact.
+The other features are merely signs of blunt force.
 An equally important differentiating feature is that the entrance wound defect is not adaptable.

-A trough-and-through shot produces hole fractures (especially in the skull) and comminute fractures (especially in the long bones) of the bone.
-Hole fractures are usually cone-shaped which can lead to a conclusion as to the direction of the shot.
-The bone fragments in comminute fractures are also displaced in the direction of the movement of the projectile.
+A through-and-through shot produces hole fractures (especially in the skull) and comminuted fractures (especially in the long bones).
+Hole fractures are usually cone shaped, which can lead to an understanding of the direction of the shot.
+Also, the bone fragments in comminuted fractures are displaced in the direction of the movement of the projectile.

 In soft tissues, hydrostatic shock takes place.
-The high bullet velocity creates a temporary wound cavity and a cave-like rupture of the tissue that contains water like the muscles or the brain.
+The high bullet velocity creates a temporary wound cavity and a cave-like rupture of tissues that contain water, such as the muscles or the brain.
 A shock wave originating from the temporary wound cavity leads to organ damage in the surrounding area.

-An exit wound is characterised by a laceration-like defect which tends to be smaller than the projectile calibre, as the projectile stretches the skin from the inside.
-In addition, there is no central substance defect, no laceration, and no abrasion.
-Bone fragments can act as secondary projectiles and sometimes lead to a large exit wound.
+An exit wound is characterized by a laceration-like defect, which tends to be smaller than the projectile caliber, as the projectile stretches the skin from the inside.
+Also, there is no central substance defect, no laceration, and no abrasion.
+Bone fragments can act as secondary projectiles and sometimes cause a large exit wound.
 The same applies to projectiles with partial jackets that split during penetration.

 Special gunshot wounds are the result of the ricochet and the Kroenlein shot.
 An injury caused by a ricochet is due to a projectile that was diverted outside the body.
 The Kroenlein shot is defined as a bursting of the cranial cavity due to the increase in intracranial pressure.